 What Are The Minimum California State university (CSU) Admission Requirements?

 Complete each of the courses in the comprehensive pattern of college preparatory subject requirement (the 'A-G' courses) with a grade of 'C-' or better, prior to high school graduation.
-Grades of “credit/pass" in ‘A-G’ courses completed in winter, spring or summer 2020 will also be accepted.
+Grades of “credit/pass" in ‘A-G’ courses completed in 2020 (Winter, Spring, Summer, and Fall) and 2021 (Winter, Spring, and Summer) will also be accepted.

 Achieve a qualifying overall GPA in the 'A-G' courses.
 The GPA is calculated using grades earned in all ‘A-G’ courses completed after the 9th grade.
 The minimum GPA requirements are:

 California residents or graduates of CA high schools: 2.50 GPA

 Non-California residents that are graduates of non-CA high schools: 3.00 GPA

 Applicants who do not meet the above GPAs may still be considered for admission through a Multi-Factor Review Process (MFRP) if they meet all other requirements, and have the following minimum ‘A-G’ GPAs: